Enrollment and Degree Verification-National Student Clearinghouse

 Location of Student’s Education Records

 A copy of all curriculum student education records is kept in the Office of Records and Registration.
-The Registrar is chiefly responsible for maintaining all of these records.
+The Registrar is chiefly responsible for maintaining all of these records and the issuance of student transcripts.

-A copy of all continuing education records are kept in the Continuing Education Department.
-The directors and secretaries are chiefly responsible for keeping all of these records.
+A copy of all continuing education records are kept in the Continuing Education Department, although all transcripts are issued by the curriculum registrar.
+The directors and secretaries are chiefly responsible for data included in these records.

 Other officials which are responsible for student education records are as follows: